daemonraco/toobasic/docs/facilities.md

 this is not the right moment to talk about it -___-

 ### Database type
-Now if you look closely, the JSON file generated with your tables specification has a index for a primary key over an automatic field called `id`.
+Now if you look closely, the JSON file generated with your table specification has an index for a primary key over an automatic field called `id`.
 The problem is, if you're using MySQL, the property `autoincrement` implies an automatic primary key called `PRIMARY`.
 To avoid this kind of issues you can add a parameter specifying your targeted